tengcharmaine/tp/docs/UserGuide.md

 ## FAQ

-**Q**: When using multiple screens, moving the application to a secondary screen and later switch to using only the primary screen, the GUI opens off-screen.
+**Q**: When using multiple screens, moving the application to a secondary screen and later switching to using only the primary screen, the GUI opens off-screen.
 What do I do?<br>
 **A**: Delete the `preferences.json` file created by the application before running the application again.

 **Q**: Is there a limit to the number of patient records ClinicMate can manage?<br>